-This is the fifth annual study describing key indicators of production, fertility and health in commercial black and white dairy herds in the United Kingdom.
-The Key Performance Indicators (KPIs) are based on milk recording data from 500 commercial black and white herds for the 12 month period ending on 31st August 2014.
-Herd selection used random numbers to ensure a truly representative cross-section herds (good, bad and indifferent) that milk record with National Milk Records (NMR).
+This is the sixth annual study describing key indicators of production, fertility and health in commercial black and white dairy herds in the United Kingdom.
+The Key Performance Indicators (KPIs) are based on milk recording data from 500 commercial herds for the 12 month period ending on 31st August 2015.
+The 500 herds are selected from all NMR milk recording herds using random numbers to ensure a representative cross-section of the national situation.
+In this way the sample will contain good, bad and indifferent herds in proportion to the current national situation.

-The range in performance across these herds is presented for 32 parameters clearly showing the wide differences in performance, as well as huge potential for improvement in commercial dairy herds.
-This is a continuation of four earlier studies (2010, 2011, 2012 and 2013).
-The principal objective throughout has been to provide farmers and technical advisers with accurate, up-to-date information on the variation in performance of commercial dairy herds.
+Section 2 describes in detail the results for 32 parameters.
+This clearly shows the wide differences in performance, as well as huge potential for improvement, in commercial dairy herds.
+The principal objective of the study is to provide farmers and technical advisers with accurate and current information on the variation in performance of commercial dairy herds.

-Farmers and technical advisers can compare the performance of their own herd with these figures to gauge the relative performance of their herd across fertility, production and health parameters.
-In other words, for each parameter is the performance of their herd typical/outlying, good/acceptable/poor when compared to the 500 herds?
+The calculations used to generate these parameters are identical to those used by the InterHerd+ program which allows farmers and technical advisers to make direct comparisons for any milk recording herd.
+The performance of an individual herd can be compared directly with the national cross-section described by the 500 herds.
+In other words, for each parameter a farmer can see if the performance of his/her herd is typical/outlying, good/acceptable/poor when compared to the 500 herds.
 This leads on to "Why is a parameter where it is?
 Which parameters could/should we improve and what are the likely implications?"
 If this promotes discussion between farmers and their technical advisers into the different causes and options for improvement then the study has served its primary purpose.